 GAUSS SURGICAL (TRITON)

-Gauss Surgical is a US-based company that offers software called Triton, which can help physicians monitor surgical blood loss using computer vision.
+Gauss Surgical is a US-based company that offers software called Triton, which can help physicians monitor surgical blood loss using computer vision in healthcare.
 Triton measures the given patient’s current blood loss and the rate at which they are losing blood.

 In mid-2019, this company informed the market about a new study published in the International Journal of Obstetric Anesthesia.
 It concluded that the use of the company’s Triton system could significantly help in monitoring maternal blood loss during labor.
 Researchers used the Triton system to monitor blood loss in all deliveries (3,800+) at Mount Sinai Hospital from August 2017 through January 2018.